PMAP Fund Overview

 The 2003 Minnesota Legislature enacted new language that combines funds obtained from the PMAP/PGAMC carveout with funds received from the cigarette tax and from the University of Minnesota Academic Health Center, creating a combined MERC/PMAP Fund.
 Under the new legislation, funds from the combined pool will be distributed once a year using a combined distribution formula that weights relative education volume at 67% and relative public program volume at 33%.
 At the same time, the Legislature redirected funds from the PGAMC carveout to the General Fund, reducing the amount of funding available for the MERC/PMAP Fund.
 For more information about these and other revisions enacted by the 2003 Legislature, go to the MERC Legislative Summary page.

-As a result of these changes, beginning in CY2004, PMAP funds will no longer be distributed separately from MERC funds but will be combined with MERC funds in a single annual distribution that will take place each summer.
+As a result of these changes, beginning in CY2004, PMAP funds will no longer be distributed separately from MERC funds but will be combined with MERC funds in a single annual distribution.